-The 2016 rule also created the NADAC, a federal survey of pharmacies that helps states to determine AAC.
+CMS also publishes the NADAC, a federal survey of pharmacies that helps states to determine AAC.
 NADAC is designed to be a national reference file for determining AAC and consists of survey data from retail pharmacies to determine the prices they pay to manufacturers and wholesalers.7 NADAC is a voluntary survey of retail pharmacies of invoice prices; the prices do not include off-invoice discounts or rebates paid to plans or PBMs from manufacturers.

 Federal upper Limits (FUL)